John Hay Whitney: Early life

-Whitney was born on August 17, 1904, in Ellsworth, Maine, Whitney was a descendant of John Whitney, a Puritan who settled in Massachusetts in 1635, as well as of William Bradford, who came over on the Mayflower.
+Born on August 17, 1904, in Ellsworth, Maine, Whitney was a descendant of John Whitney, a Puritan who settled in Massachusetts in 1635, as well as of William Bradford, who came over on the Mayflower.
 His father was Payne Whitney, and his grandfathers were William C. Whitney and John Hay, both presidential cabinet members.
 His mother was Helen Hay Whitney.

 The Whitneys' family mansion, Payne Whitney House on New York's Fifth Avenue, was around the corner from James B. Duke House, home of the founder of the American Tobacco Co., father of Doris Duke.
 Whitney's uncle, Oliver Hazard Payne, a business partner of John D. Rockefeller, arranged the funding for Duke to buy out his competitors.

 Jock Whitney attended Groton School, then Yale College.
 He joined Delta Kappa Epsilon fraternity (Phi chapter), as his father had.
 Whitney, his father, grandfather, and great-uncle were oarsmen at Yale, and his father was captain of the crew in 1898.
 He was a member of Scroll and Key.
 While at Yale, he inspired the coining of the term "crew cut" for the haircut favored by the rowing crew which still bears the name.
-After graduating in 1926, Whitney went to Oxford University, but the death of his father on May 25, 1927 necessitated his returning home.
+After graduating in 1926, Whitney went to Oxford University, but the death of his father on May 25, 1927, necessitated his returning home.
 He inherited a trust fund of $20 million (approximately $343.9 million in 2023 dollars), and later inherited four times that amount from his mother.